Fazrul Nawaz: Gombak United

 In May 2009, Gombak United coach Darren Stewart had announced that Fazrul will be joining his team.
 He made an immediate impact on his new team, scored 7 goals in 15 appearances for his new club.
 The following season, he scored 18 goals in 31 games for Gombak United, becoming the highest born local top scorer in the league.

 SAFFC

-In 2011 he joined SAFFC.
-And decided to join Lionsxii in 2013.
+In 2011, Fazrul joined SAFFC.
 Over the two seasons spent at SAFFC, he scored 20 goals in 58 appearances for the club.

 LionsXII

-Fazrul left the Warriors for LionsXII in January 2013 to play in the Malaysia super league.
+Fazrul left Warriors for LionsXII in January 2013 to play in the Malaysia Super League.
 However, he was released in December 2013 after scoring just 4 goals in an injury-stricken season.

 Home United

-He then signed for Home United in 2014 and went on to score 14 goals in 34 games for the team, again becoming the highest local top scorer in that season.
+Fazrul then signed for Home United in 2014 and went on to score 14 goals in 34 games for the team, again becoming the highest local top scorer in that season.